Beryl

 Metamorphic environments

 Beryl, although containing the rare element beryllium, Be, is rather common and widely distributed.
 It usually occurs in granitic rocks, or in pegmatites.
-All of the colored varieties of beryl except the dark red hue are found in or in association with pegmatites.
+All of the coloured varieties of beryl except the dark red hue are found in or in association with pegmatites.
 It is also found in mica schist of regional metamorphic rocks.

 In pegmatites, associations include quartz, microcline, albite, muscovite, biotite, members of the columbite-tantalite series, cookeite, tourmaline, lepidolite, topaz and spessartine.